What does the Win64ShellLink.exe file do?

 How to uninstall Glary Utilities

-To remove WinShellLink from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove WinShellLink from your computer, please follow the manual instructions below.

 - Click Add or remove programs.